Weinstein handlebodies for complements of smoothed toric divisors: Weinstein Domains and Kirby Calculus

-Observe that this lift projects $2:1$ to $\gamma$ under $\pi: S^*_R F\to F$ because $p(v)=0$ if and only if $-p(v)=0$.
-If we choose a co-orientation for $\gamma$, we can modify this to a $1:1$ lift as follows. \begin{definition} If $\gamma$ is a co-oriented curve on a surface $F$, with co-orientation corresponding to a choice of a normal vector $n$, then the oriented conormal Legendrian lift of $\gamma$ is
+Given a co-oriented curve $\gamma \sse F$, we can define an associated Legendrian curve in $\mathcal S^*F$ as follows. \begin{definition} If $\gamma$ is a co-oriented curve on a surface $F$, with co-orientation corresponding to a choice of a normal vector $n$, then the oriented conormal Legendrian lift of $\gamma$ is

 \end{definition}